 The label creates clothes for transgender people, stripping the traditional masculine shapes and variations and introducing bold colors and fun textiles, usually in women’s styles.

 “The term ‘gender’ is controversial as it can be interpreted in different ways.
-We keep it simple, not marching for a genderless world, but showing how unfair it is that gender stereotypes limit and restrict vestimentary choices,” said one of the brand’s designers.
+We keep it simple, not marching for a genderless world, but showing that gender stereotypes limit vestimentary choices.“

 And true to their words, the brand’s shirts are designed with a gender-neutral sensibility at the core, aiming to fit any body shape.